-San Diego Humane Society cares for almost 2,000 homeless animals daily, and provides services to enhance the human-animal bond for members of the San Diego community.
-Volunteers help serve our animals and guests to ensure their experience at the shelter is phenomenal.
-We are grateful for the enthusiasm, dedication, and love they share with us every day.
+Volunteers help our staff, animals and community to ensure a remarkable experience at the shelter.
+We are grateful for the enthusiasm, dedication and love they share with us every day.

-New Volunteers Assist in the following ENTRY LEVEL FOUNDATION ROLES at our San Diego Campus
+Opportunities for New Volunteers at our San Diego Campus:

-New volunteers will begin in the foundation level role where they assist with feeding, cleaning, making enrichment items and assisting guests.
-After a minimum of 15 hours of service, volunteers may apply to step up into our core level roles such as dog walking, cat socializing, assisting in our kitten nursery etc. These roles require additional training, responsibility and a weekly shift commitment.
+New volunteers can begin in our foundation level role of our Companion Animal team where they learn the foundation of animal sheltering and assist with feeding, cleaning, making enrichment items and assisting guests.
+After a minimum of 15 hours of service, volunteers may apply to step up into our core level roles such as dog walking, cat socializing, assisting in our kitten nursery etc. These core roles require additional training, responsibility and a weekly shift commitment.

 - Animal Care – Assist with feeding, cleaning and in-kennel enrichment at the shelter.
 Shifts available daily between 8 a.m.-6 p.m.
 Minimum commitment is one shift every other week.
 Shifts typically run 2 hours in length.

-- Guest Services – Greet guests and tour them around our shelter, answer frequently asked questions and help with clerical tasks.
+- Guest Services – Greet guests, tour them around our shelter, answer frequently asked questions and help with clerical tasks.
 Shifts available daily between 10 a.m. – 6 p.m.
 Minimum commitment is one shift every other week.
 Shifts typically run 2 hours in length.

-- Neighborhood Adoption Centers – Shifts available at our Neighborhood Adoption Centers (inside local Petcos, PetSmarts, etc) to provide feeding, cleaning and socialization for adoptable cats, kittens and occasionally rabbits.
+- Neighborhood Adoption Centers – Assist with feeding, cleaning and in-kennel enrichment for cats, kittens and rabbits at our Neighborhood Adoption Centers (inside local Petcos, PetSmarts, etc).
 Shifts available daily between 10 a.m.-8 p.m.
 Minimum commitment is one shift every other week.
 Shifts typically run 1 to 2 hours in length.

 Requirements to Volunteer at the San Diego Campus: